 The Portuguese who move to the Algarve in the summer already know that they will hear more English than Portuguese, showing the predominance that British culture has in the region, especially during holidays.
-In a report that took the pulse of business in the Algarve, “Reuters” denotes the difficulty in doing business, which is mainly explained by the lack of tourists.
+In a report that took pulse of business in the Algarve, “Reuters” denotes the difficulty in doing business, which is explained mainly by the lack of tourists.

 Samuel Tilley owns a pub in the Algarve and his business has been almost at a standstill, affecting revenue at the end of the month.
 He tells Reuters that Tilley is furious with British rules to define the list of safe countries, because these rules keep tourists away and for “further compromising the already gloomy summer season” of 2020.

 Vilamoura was one of the areas visited by “Reuters” journalists, where Samuel Tilley's pub is located.
 “It was very shocking.
 I do not believe that there is logic behind this decision ”, said the owner, speaking of the decision to leave mainland Portugal out of the air corridors.
 "There are magnificent people here in the Algarve and I think this decision by the British government has hurt them," continued Tilley.